AIRIS-Lab/indonesia-doc-vlm/README.md

 Contributions are welcome!
 If you'd like to improve the models or add support for additional document types, please feel free to submit a pull request.

+I'm looking for partners to implement this in government, banking, healthcare, and enterprise settings.
+Who's ready to transform document processing in Indonesia?
+Let's talk.

+## 🔥 MAJOR ANNOUNCEMENT 🔥
+Mark your calendars - End of March 2025, I'm dropping something even bigger.
+My team and I are building a comprehensive API and enterprise solution that will completely redefine document workflow automation.
+I don't follow the market - I create it.
+This isn't just another update; it's the future of document processing that others will try to replicate for years.

 ## 📜 License

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.